carian2996/carian2996.github.io/_posts/2017-02-19-publish-rmarkdown-your-blog.markdown

 ---
 layout: post
-title:  "Publish your Analysis in Your Blog"
+title:  "Publish your Analysis in a Blog"
 date:   2017-02-19 11:10
 ---